SERVICES FOR VEGAN AND SPIRITUAL AUTHORS

-I help spiritual and vegan authors create non-fiction memoirs so they can impact people positively with their stories.
+I help spiritual and vegan authors with coaching, ghostwriting, editing, formatting, indexing, and content writing so they can impact people positively with their stories.

 If you’ve had a profound life experience and thought about writing and publishing a book about it, I want to work with you!

-Since 2020, I’ve been using the same storytelling skills from my 13-year career in public relations to assist authors in publishing their memoirs.
+Since 2020, I’ve been using the same storytelling skills from my 13-year career in public relations to assist vegan or spiritual authors in publishing their memoirs and other non-fiction books.
+I can work with fiction authors too.

 - Have a compelling story that can be told in more than 100 pages